-Ghost In The Code is a bespoke digital identity system built for a fictional high-immersion agency operating in the gaming and creative tech space.
-The brief was extreme: every interaction should feel like jacking into a cyberpunk HUD.
-The result is a fully componentized React application with custom particle systems, GLSL-inspired CSS effects, scan-line overlays, CRT sweep animations, and a data stream sidebar — all running at 60fps with zero external animation libraries.
+Ghost In The Code is a digital identity system for a fictional high-immersion agency in the gaming and creative tech space.
+The design brief was simple and uncompromising: the interface itself is the brand.
+Every scroll, hover, and page load should feel like entering a world — not visiting a website.
+Built with React 19 and zero animation libraries.
+Every effect hand-rolled.

 No animation libraries.
 No shortcuts.
 Every effect is hand-rolled.

 The atmosphere had to be felt, not noticed.
-That means 60fps or nothing.
+Jank breaks the fiction.

 The site layers multiple concurrent effects: an animated particle network on canvas, a CSS scan-line overlay running at full viewport, a CRT sweep line animating continuously, a data stream sidebar ticking character-by-character, and scroll-triggered reveals firing across every section.
-The risk was compounding — each effect is cheap in isolation, but together they could easily saturate the main thread and produce jank on mid-range mobile hardware.
+Each effect is cheap in isolation — together they could easily saturate the main thread on mid-range mobile hardware.

 // useParticles — self-contained canvas animation loop